-Eugene, Oregon is a secluded and untroubled place.
+Eugene, Oregon is a secluded, untroubled place.
 Home of the University of Oregon, last week this college town two hours south of Portland hosted the 2011 USATF Outdoor Track & Field Championships at historic Hayward Field.
-With its vast student population having migrated, the town settled back into its quiet summer slumber, its trees arcing beneath the weight of their season’s dress of green, the air warm and radiant, though ambient with pollen.
+With its vast student population having migrated, the town settled back into its quiet summer slumber, its trees arcing beneath the weight of their season’s green dress, the air warm and radiant, even though ambient with pollen.
 If you didn’t check the Weather Channel for the rest of the year, you’d think you died and gone to heaven, so accommodating was the university, the town, and the climate to the sport of track and field.
 For the 40,000+ track fans who flew in, drove to, then strolled through the turnstiles under warm, mostly sunny conditions, it was like walking into some track and field inspired Field of Dreams.

 Filled stands, knowledgeable, excited fans, businesses with track-oriented names, newspaper headlines trumpeting the exploits of stars whose autographs were eagerly sought by the area young, all the trappings of a major sport were on display in and around Eugene.

 “It was an infomercial for the state of Oregon and its love affair with the sport of track and field,” said director of track and field at the University of Oregon, Vin Lananna, to the Eugene Register-Guard.
 “I’m most concerned about what’s good for the sport, and I think the four days in Eugene, and this community, did a lot for track and field in the United States.”